 Have More Time?

 If you have more than just a day in Zion, consider camping in Zion for a night or two to get the full outdoor adventure experience!
+There is a lot to do over a few days in Zion, so having more time is definitely an advantage.

 There are three different reservation-only campgrounds you can opt to set up camp in, and sleeping under the stars in one of the most beautiful National Parks in the country is sure to be an incredible experience.